eric1973/RESTfulWCF/README.md

 # RESTfulWCF
 Demonstrates a REST-ful WCF Service which is capable of returning JSON and XML Data

-Note: localhost:port is your specific deployment host and port number
+Note: localhost:port is your specific deployment host and port number.

       I am using Fiddler for the composition of the HTTP Requests.
       Go to View->Composer (F9)